About faults and power issues

 What is PowerNet doing to restore your power or fix your fault?

-During times when the power goes out around our Southern Region, PowerNet’s System Control can often be inundated with phone calls from customers reporting their outage or a fault.
+During times when the power goes out around our Southern Region, PowerNet’s Customer Call Centre can often be inundated with phone calls from customers reporting their outage or a fault.
 In many cases we are already aware of the problem and have a restoration plan in action.
 However, we do appreciate those first calls that assist us in identifying which areas are affected.

 Our main goal is to work as safely as possible to restore power for you as quickly as possible.
 Given the large volume of calls we receive, occasionally it may be difficult to speak with you directly.
-Our phone system is programmed to provide callers with the current power outages and restoration information; this will allow you to hang up with your call purpose satisfied.
+Our call centre is programmed to provide callers with the current power outages and restoration information; this will allow you to hang up with your call purpose satisfied.

-The phone system is automatically updated as faults are registered so if there is no reported fault in your area and you are experiencing a power outage, or more importantly may have a problem that is threatening a life or property you need to stay on the line and speak to one of our System Control team.
+The phone system is automatically updated as faults are registered so if there is no reported fault in your area and you are experiencing a power outage, or more importantly may have a problem that is threatening a life or property you need to stay on the line and speak to one of our customer call centre team members.

 We have a 24/7 faults service to electricity customers in Southland, West Otago, Queenstown Lakes, Central Otago and Stewart Island.